The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: Convergence Bound of SGD Considering Communication Efficiency

-where $|\Omega_{i}|$ represents the size of $\Omega_{i}$.
-Compared with $\psi_0$ defined in (\ref{psi1}), we can observe that the resource cost under the consensus-based method is increased, resulting from the additionally embedded local interactions.
-However, since the model's convergence bound is reduced at the same time, the entire system's utility value may be improved in certain cases.
-For example, suppose that the overheads required for participating agents to implement the device-to-device communication are much less than those to transmit the same messages to the remote virtual agent, then the effectiveness of the consensus-based method will be clearly demonstrated.
-In addition, the network of participating agents can be also set up as a sparse graph to decrease the number of local interactions between agents, so as to further reduce the total resource cost.
+where $|\Omega_{i}|$ denotes the size of $\Omega_{i}$.
+Here, the possible collision or interference issues in actual communication are omitted.
+Compared with $\psi_0$ defined in (\ref{psi0}), it can be observed from \eqref{psi0_C} that the additional local interactions under the consensus-based method increase the resource cost.
+However, since the model's error convergence bound is reduced at the same time, the system's utility value may be improved in certain cases.
+For example, suppose that the overheads required for participating agents to implement the D2D communication are much less than those to transmit the same messages to the remote virtual agent, the effectiveness of the consensus-based method would be clearly demonstrated.
+In addition, participating agents can intentionally set up as a sparse graph (i.e., smaller $|\Omega_{i}|$) to decrease the number of local interactions between agents, so as to further reduce the resource cost.